What is NPR and should you worry about its implementation

 Items that fall under the Union List gives the Centre or Parliament the exclusive powers to legislate on matters.
 Extradition, naval, military, citizenship and naturalisation, Air Force, passports, war and peace are some of the items under this list.

-The State List on the other hand involves 61 items on which the state has the exclusive power to legislate.
+The State List, on the other hand, involves 61 items on which the state has the exclusive power to legislate.
 This does not comprise citizenship and naturalisation.
 Some items include law and order, public health, agriculture etc.

-The Concurrent List on the other hand deals with 47 items.
+The Concurrent List, on the other hand, deals with 47 items.
 The items under this list fall under the joint domain of the Centre and State.
 In case of a dispute on this List, then the law made by the Centre would prevail.
 Some items under this list are criminal law, motor vehicle law, insolvency, forests etc.